Battle of France: (Case Yellow)

 On 9 October 1939, Hitler issued Führer-Directive Number 6 (Führer-Anweisung N°6).
-Hitler recognised the necessity of military campaigns to defeat the Western European nations, preliminary to the conquest of territory in Eastern Europe, to avoid a two-front war but these intentions were absent from Directive N°6.
+Hitler recognised the necessity of military campaigns to defeat the Western European nations, preliminary to the conquest of territory in Eastern Europe, to avoid a two-front war; these intentions were absent from Directive N°6.
 The plan was based on the seemingly more realistic assumption that German military strength would have to be built up for several years.
 Only limited objectives could be envisaged and were aimed at improving Germany's ability to survive a long war in the west.
 Hitler ordered a conquest of the Low Countries to be executed at the shortest possible notice to forestall the French and prevent Allied air power from threatening the industrial area of the Ruhr.
 It would also provide the basis for a long-term air and sea campaign against Britain.
 There was no mention in the directive of a consecutive attack to conquer the whole of France, although the directive read that as much as possible of the border areas in northern France should be occupied.